opalmedapps/opal-db-management/README.md

 ### TODO Forward and backward migrations

-### TODO Generating initial model structure from existing databases
+### Generating initial model structure from existing databases

+Note: This step is only necessary when the alembic models.py file is empty.
+It only needs to be run once initially and can be ignored afterwards.

+SQLAlchemy has a support library designed to quickly generate SQLAlchemy models, given an existing SQL database and a connection url.
+This has been extra easy with the initial_model_populate file.
+In this file we specify the connection string for our dockerized OpalDB connection, and the library handles the rest and populates models.py with the table schema.

+`cd alembic-<database-name>/`
+`python initial_model_populate.py`